Our Vision Statement

-This carousel will consist of 52 animals and, being a menagerie style unit, will have a variety ranging from a seven foot plus tall giraffe, dogs, cats, zebras, unicorns, dragons, and yes, even lions, tigers, and bears, (oh my just to name a few)!
-The animals will be situated on three rows, where the outside row (large animals) will be “standers” while the middle and inside row animals (medium and small sized respectively) will be “jumpers”.
-Each row will also have two replacement animals and there is also five seasonal animals planned, bringing our total to sixty-three animals.
+This carousel will eventually consist of 52 total animals and, being a menagerie style unit, has a variety ranging from a seven-foot tall giraffe, dogs, cats, zebras, unicorns, dragons, and yes, even lions, tigers, and bears, (oh my!) just to name a few!
+The animals are situated on three rows, where the outside row (large animals) are “standers” while the middle and inside row animals (medium and small sized respectively) are “jumpers”.
+Each row will eventually also have two replacement animals and there are five seasonal animals planned, bringing our total to sixty-three animals.

-This classic mechanism has taken over ten years to restore to working order, every wooden gear tooth, every mirror panel, every motor that turns the carousel platform, has been meticulously restored.
+This classic mechanism took over ten years to restore to working order; every wooden gear tooth, every mirror panel, every motor that turns the carousel platform, has been meticulously restored.
 The lead engineer on this project is a gentleman by the name of Carl Baker, who with a fine crew of volunteers has done a fantastic job in turning this truckload of “oh my word, what have we gotten ourselves into” into the marvel it is today!

 Much of the carving takes place by individuals that are complete beginners.
 For those starting out, we loan out the tools necessary to begin your adventure and set you on the path with a beginning project.
 We give brief introductory carving instruction and discuss safety, then we turn you loose to create your art!!!
 Everyone advances at their own pace and there is always somebody around that is willing to answer any question you might have.
 Soon you will see your carving come to life.

 Painting is also performed by volunteers and, like the carvers, they start on beginning projects and advance at their own pace.
 The painting process is called “stippling”, it is time consuming activity but the results are amazing.
 We use oil paints and document what paints are used on each animal so when the time comes an animal can be repaired.